 All around the country healthcare organizations are facing declining reimbursements and receivables.
 In response, these organizations have been challenged with finding innovative ways to cut costs and streamline their processes – even in areas not directly related to patient care.
 For hospitals, saving on energy costs is an absolute necessity.
-As all hospitals are unique in design, size and the different specialized services they provide, their cost of energy is variable and subject to market forces such as supply and demand, variation in in prices and taxes, and the form of energy used.
+As all hospitals are unique in design, size and the different specialized services they provide, their cost of energy is variable and subject to market forces such as supply and demand, and the form of energy used.
 However, in recent years, the energy category has evolved into a distinctly regional opportunity aligned to TPC’s strength as a strategic aggregator who can collectively reduce costs while still customizing to the needs to each local healthcare provider.
 The strategies and economies of scale gained through TPC’s Committed Energy Program have had a massive impact on Member organizations’ bottom lines.
-Through the combined purchasing strength of six large systems across Texas, TPC’s Members have reduced price risk and improved contract terms to achieve more than $1.4 million in savings annually.
+Through the combined purchasing strength of six large systems across Texas, TPC’s Members have reduced risk and improved contract terms to achieve more than $1.4 million in savings annually.

 TPC worked within Texas’ deregulated market to benchmark, strategize, and implement cost containment.
 Success in the energy market is more than a transaction, it requires a strategic approach to make the best decision with the right partner at the right time.
 In conjunction with an energy market expert, TPC Members identified more than $7 million in savings and cost avoidance over a five-year term, with safeguard assurances such as invoice auditing, data management, and quality controls across all Member enterprises.
 But what specific strategies guarantee such impressive results?